YipuZhao/ClosedNav_Results/README.md

 ## References

 	@article{zhao2019robust,
-	  title={Robust, Low-Latency, Feature-Based Visual-Inertial SLAM for Improved Closed-Loop Navigation}, author={Zhao, Yipu and Smith, Justin S. and Vela, Patricio A.}, journal={submitted to IEEE Conference on Decision and Control}, year={2019}
+	  title={Closed-Loop Benchmarking of Stereo Visual-Inertial SLAM Systems: Understanding the Impact of Drift and Latency on Tracking Accuracy}, author={Zhao, Yipu and Smith, Justin S. and Karumanchi, Sambhu H. and Vela, Patricio A.}, journal={IEEE Conference on Robotics and Automation},
+	  year={2020}
 	}

 ## Contact information